You can claim Housing Benefit if:

 You will have to send us:-

 If you have just started work, do not delay sending your form back.
 We will let you know what information we need.
-If you can't find your pay slips or they are handwritten you can ask your employer to -Report a Certificate of Earned Income
+If you can't find your pay slips or they are handwritten you can ask your employer to complete a

 If you are self employed, please send us your most recent accounts or tax return.
 If you cannot do this, get in touch with us for more advice and we will send you a form to complete.